 Creating Functions

-func drawSquare() { for _ in 1...4 { pen.addLine(distance: 100) pen.turn(degrees: 90) } } // Call it as many times as you like: drawSquare() pen.move(distance: 120) drawSquare()
+// Define the function once... func drawSquare() { for _ in 1...4 { pen.addLine(distance: 100) pen.turn(degrees: 90) } } // ...then call it as many times as you like. drawSquare() pen.move(distance: 120) drawSquare() pen.move(distance: 120) drawSquare()

-| Standard | Connection |
+| Concept | Connection |

 |---|---|

 | Functions & Modelling | A function in programming is analogous to a function in mathematics: it encapsulates a process.
-Calling a function repeatedly mirrors evaluating f(x) for multiple inputs. |
+Calling a function repeatedly mirrors evaluating f(x) for multiple inputs — though here, with no parameters yet, it's a constant function that always draws the same shape. |

 Octagons